markyoder/wasp_clone/wasphive/README.md

 ### InputType Assistance Details

 The ***Input Type*** rule is used by the NEAMS Workbench to let the template provided by `InputTmpl` for autocompletion know what type to switch on, if desired.
-If a template can handle multiple situations in different ways depending on what type it is dealing with, then Workbench will let the template know the type of the current autocompletion context is with this rule.
+If a template can handle multiple situations in different ways, depending on the type it is dealing with, then Workbench will let the template know what the type of the current autocompletion context is with this rule.
 For example, if there is a template named `FlagTypes.tmpl` that can handle the types `FlagValue` and `FlagArray` differently, then Workbench can let the template know it is dealing with a `FlagValue` via:
 ```javascript
     flag_value_node{
         InputType = "FlagValue"